 What’s the Statute of Limitations For Product Liability Lawsuits in Florida?

-You’ll have four years from the date you’re injured to file a product liability lawsuit in the Sunshine State.
-There’s a two-year limitation on wrongful death actions.
+You’ll typically have four years from the date you’re injured to file a product liability lawsuit in the Sunshine State.

 Florida also has what’s called a statute of repose that applies to product liability suits.
 Under Florida law, lawsuits must generally be filed within 12 years of when a product is first purchased.
 This applies to things that have an “expected useful life of 10 years or less,” which is the case for most consumer products.